-The Faculty offers a Bachelor of Business Management (BBM) honours degree programme in Accounting and Finance, Marketing Management, Business Economics, and Human Resource Management.
-Further, the Faculty introduced a new degree programme - BBM in Project Management (BBM in PM), which was commenced from the Academic Year 2014/15.
+The faculty offers a Bachelor of Business Management (BBM) Honours degree programme in Accounting and Finance, Marketing Management, Business Economics, and Human Resource Management.
+Faculty also offers Bachelor of Business Management BBM Honours in Project Management, which was commenced from the Academic Year 2014/15.
 The degree programme was upgraded as Honours degree in Project Management from the Academic Year 2017/2018.
-Our degree programmes provide a good foundation for the undergraduates to qualify and compete in professional examinations and inculcate positive attitudes, ingenuity, and self-confidence.
+Both degree programmes provide a good foundation for the undergraduates to qualify and compete in professional examinations and inculcate positive attitudes, ingenuity, and self-confidence.

-The Faculty's present student population is 650.
+The Faculty's present student population is 950.
 The critical development of the Faculty is manifested with the establishment of five new departments, namely, Department of Business Economics, Department of Marketing Management, Department of Project Management, Department of Management and Entrepreneurship, and Department of Human Resource Management gazetted on 22nd March 2021.
-The Department of English Language Teaching has also been part of the Faculty of Business Studies

-(FBS), even though it has the mandate to serve the students of the whole University.
+The Department of English Language Teaching has also been part of the Faculty of Business Studies, even though it has the mandate to serve the students of the whole University.